SQream/sqream_docs/connecting_to_blue/client_platforms/powerbi.rst

       * - Element Name
         - Description
       * - Server
         - Provide the network address to your database server.
-You can use a hostname or an IP address.
+Use the SQream Blue cluster URL
       * - Port
         - Provide the port that the database is responding to at the network address.
       * - Database